Study in Macau

 A northerly walk leads tourists to the featured attractions of the city Ruins of St. Paul's, a former screen wall of St. Paul's Church and the Monte Fort, one of the best-preserved forts in Macau.
 The Museum of Macau, to the right of the ruins, tells all stories on the city's past.
 Situated at the base of Penha Peninsula in the southwest part of the city is A-Ma Temple, built in the Ming Dynasty (1368 - 1644), which is dedicated to the sacred goddess A-Ma.
 During the festival seasons, thousands of devout prayers come to visit the temple.

 In the southern part of the Peninsular, the New Reclaimed Area and the Outer Harbor Area, compared with the more traditional central and western areas, is the newly-developed region on which the modern aspect of the city can be found.
-There are many luxurious hotels housing various gambling casinos and these venues are packed with people from all over the world when the night comes.
+Tourism is a major industry in Macau.
+It is famous for the blend of Portuguese and Chinese cultures and its gambling industry.
+There are many luxurious hotels in Macau housing various gambling casinos and these venues are packed with people from all over the world when the night comes.
+Macau’s Outer Harbor is the most urbanized part of the island and encompasses three areas: The conference and exhibition space – the Macau Forum – the reclaimed land of NAPE and the southwest corner of the Peninsular.
+Popular with tourists due to the high-concentration of hotel-casinos and shopping venues, this is where most of Macau’s action happens.
 Numerous museums in these two areas present the essence of Macau's culture and history including Macau Wine Museum, Grand Prix Museum，Macau Art Museum, etc.

 The two outlying islands of Taipa and Coloane, connected to the Macau Peninsular by two bridges feature tranquil natural and beach sceneries and are good choice for a short break away from the bustling Macau Peninsular.
 Macau Jockey Club's horse racing attracts numerous gamblers from the nearby areas and Hac Sa Bay and Bamboo Bay are two breathtaking natural scenic areas with the best seaside bathing places in Macau.